About museum services

 Costume and textile

 The collection features a significant number of early English watercolours, mainly landscapes, dating from the late 18th to mid 19th centuries.
 It has a relatively rich selection of work from artists with local associations, particularly the work of First World War artist Brian Hatton, and includes some works from national and internationally famous artists such as JMW Turner.
 Prints from the 18th century, and wood engravings are also well represented.
 Decorative art features some good quality studio ceramics and a range of other pottery, glass and silverware.
-The furniture collections include an important group of 17th and 18thcentury domestic oak furniture on display in the Old House and 19th century chairs by Phillip Clissett of Bosbury.
+The furniture collections include an important group of 17th and 18th century domestic oak furniture on display in the Black and White House Museum and 19th century chairs by Phillip Clissett of Bosbury.